Adaptive Diffusion Models for Sparse-View Motion-Corrected Head Cone-beam CT: Introduction

-On one hand, \acp{NAF} and related approaches \cite{zha_naf_2022, shin_sparse-view_2025} have been introduced for sparse view \ac{CBCT} reconstruction.
-These methods leverages \ac{NRF}---originally designed for synthesizing novel views in computer graphics---to represent the \ac{CBCT} volume as an implicit neural function.
+On one hand, \acp{NAF} and related approaches \cite{zha_naf_2022, shin_sparse-view_2025} have been introduced for sparse-view \ac{CBCT} reconstruction.
+These methods leverage \acp{NRF}---originally designed for synthesizing novel views in computer graphics---to represent the \ac{CBCT} volume as an implicit neural function.
 On the other hand, methods at the intersection of \ac{MBIR} algorithms and \ac{DL} approaches have been developed. \Ac{PnP} algorithms address image reconstruction inverse problems by integrating a restoration \ac{NN} into iterative processes, often with theoretical convergence guarantees.
-While early \ac{PnP} methods used Gaussian denoisers as restoration \ac{NN}, which are not well-suited for sparse-view \ac{CBCT}, \citeauthor{leonardis_plug-and-play_2025}~\cite{leonardis_plug-and-play_2025} addressed this by training the restoration \ac{NN} to approximate a proximal operator along a defined optimization trajectory.
-Finally, \acp{DM} \cite{ho_denoising_2020} have emerged as state-of-the-art generative approaches capable of learning complex image distributions, arisen as an alternative to \acp{GAN} \cite{dhariwal2021diffusion}.
+While early \ac{PnP} methods used Gaussian denoisers as restoration \acp{NN}, which are not well-suited for sparse-view \ac{CBCT}, \citeauthor{leonardis_plug-and-play_2025}~\cite{leonardis_plug-and-play_2025} addressed this by training the restoration \ac{NN} to approximate a proximal operator along a defined optimization trajectory.
+Finally, \acp{DM} \cite{ho_denoising_2020} have emerged as state-of-the-art generative approaches capable of learning complex image distributions, and have arisen as an alternative to \acp{GAN} \cite{dhariwal2021diffusion} in medical imaging \cite{kazerouni2023diffusion}.
 Score-based \acp{DM} are generative models that involve training a prior \ac{PDF} by progressively converting a set of images into white noise using a \ac{SDE}.
 The reverse \ac{SDE} is then learned through score matching with a \ac{CNN}, allowing for image generation starting from random white noise.
-Building on the foundational insights of \acp{DM}, \ac{DPS} methods \cite{chung_diffusion_2022} have demonstrated remarkable capabilities in denoising, artifact suppression, and even in solving highly ill-posed reconstruction problems in low-dose and \ac{3D} sparse-view \ac{CT} \cite{chung_decomposed_2023, song_diffusionblend_2024}, where methodology can be extend to sparse-view \ac{CBCT}.
+Building on the foundational insights of \acp{DM}, \ac{DPS} methods \cite{chung_diffusion_2022} have demonstrated remarkable capabilities in denoising, artifact suppression, and even in solving highly ill-posed reconstruction problems in low-dose and \ac{3D} sparse-view \ac{CT} \cite{chung_decomposed_2023, song_diffusionblend_2024}.
+Nonetheless, all these methods assume a static object and do not account for patient motion during the scan, which is often the case in \ac{CBCT} given the relatively long acquisition time \cite{venkatesh_cone_2017, wagner_quantification_2003}.
+In practice, patients may involuntarily move their heads, leading to substantial image artifacts, such as double contours, ghosting of edges, and an overall loss of sharpness and contrast in the reconstructed image \cite{wagner_quantification_2003}, as illustrated in Figure \ref{fig:diff_acq}.